kuodrek/kuodrek/README.md

 - Bachelor's degree in mechanical engineering

-- Took part of an UAV aerodesign team in a competition context!
-(Yes, I know how to design and build an aircraft from scratch)
+- Took part of an UAV aerodesign competition team

 - I'm Brazilian
-  -  🇧🇷🇧🇷 **OMG BRAZIL MENTIONED** 🇧🇷🇧🇷

 Some of the accomplishments that I'm proud of:

 - Developed an aircraft optimizer based on genetic algorithms to maximize MTOW (max. take-off weight) in a competition environment
  -  Developed a low-res-high-performance CFD Software - [lltdrek](https://github.com/kuodrek/lltdrek), go see it!
  - Developed a [non-linear 6DOF flight simulator](https://github.com/kuodrek/albatrozflightdynamics) to check the flying qualities of aircrafts;
- - Feel free to contact me at kuodrek@gmail.com

 ### What I'm currently learning 📚

-- Functional Programming's declarative way of life
+- Functional Programming -- Scala and Elixir
-- Scala's scaling awesomeness
+- Golang
-- Apache Spark's blazing-fastness data processing
-- Apache Kafka's eventfulness events
+- Apache Spark

 <div align="center">
   <a href="https://github.com/kuodrek">